About Us

 Sarah runs GAIL from the offices of Bates Wells, the first UK law firm to become a B Corp, where she was previously Impact Economy Manager.

-Sarah is named one of the top 100 Women in Social Enterprise in the UK and a finalist for the 2023 Rising Star award.
+Sarah was named one of the top 100 Women in Social Enterprise in the UK and a finalist for the Rising Star award in 2023.

 Keya Advani